 Eye Doctor conducting an ophthalmoscopy test

 During an ophthalmoscopy test, eye drops are used to dilate the pupil.
-Your doctor will look into your eye with a device that has a light to magnify the optic nerve.
+Your doctor will examine your eye with a device that uses a light to magnify the optic nerve.

 Gonioscopy